adamfootdev/BottomSheet/README.md

 }
 ```

-For more information on UISheetPresentationController, view Apple's documentation: https://developer.apple.com/documentation/uikit/uisheetpresentationcontroller
+For more information on UISheetPresentationController, read Apple's documentation: https://developer.apple.com/documentation/uikit/uisheetpresentationcontroller

 Please note BottomSheet is currently missing the ability to be resized programmatically as the delegate doesn't work in iOS 15 beta 1.
+You may also run into issues when used on an iPad with multi-window support and have multiple instances of the same app side-by-side running.